microprediction/muid/README.md

 Memorable unique identifiers are a provocative misnomer.
 When generating unique identifiers such as privately used keys, memorability is antithetical to uniqueness.
 MUIDs might be better termed "hash-memorable" identifiers.
 They form a subset of UUIDs whose SHA-256 hashes are memorable.
+See the https://vimeo.com/397352413 for further explanation.

 # Start mining now